alexandrainst/fresco-stat/README.md

 ```
 mvn package
 ```
-in the root directory of the demo-module and then run the desired demo by executing eg.
+in the root directory of the demo-module.
+To run a demo, execute eg.
 ```
 java -jar target/survival-jar-with-dependencies.jar 1
 java -jar target/survival-jar-with-dependencies.jar 2
 ```
-in two separate terminals to run the survival analysis demo.
+in two separate terminals and change the name of the jar to the desired demo.

 There are currently three demos.
 The command line arguments above runs a demo of survival analysis using Cox-regression where each party has the data of a patient group, and where the regression